jyablonski/doqs/src/content/docs/services/doqs.md

 - These static files can then be used to host a static web app on something like Netlify, GitHub Pages, or S3

 Starlight enables a very fast initial setup process and offers an elegant solution to hosting an internal documentation site.

+To enable the use of [Mermaid Diagrams](https://mermaid.js.org/) throughout the site, a custom remark plugin in the codebase transforms mermaid-labeled code blocks into HTML `<div>` elements.

+- To turn those `<div>` elements into diagrams, the Mermaid JavaScript library is loaded on every page via a `<script>` tag attached to the `<head>` of every page.
+This external script detects these elements and renders them as diagrams in the browser.

 ## Libraries